Bag Film Breakup of Droplets in Uniform Airflows: Breakup of bag films

 \subsection{Viscous effects on bag breakup}

-Having provided an overview of the physical mechanisms governing bag breakup and the subsequent evolution patterns of the fragments at a specific $Oh$ value of $10^{-3}$ in \S\ref{subsec:frag-tracking}, in this section we further vary the $Oh$ value and examine its influence on the bag breakup phenomena.
+Having provided an overview of the physical mechanisms governing bag breakup and the subsequent evolution patterns of the fragments at a specific low $Oh$ value of $10^{-3}$ in \S\ref{subsec:frag-tracking}, in this section we increase $Oh$ up to 0.05, and examine its influence on the bag breakup phenomena.
 This has not been examined in depth in currently available aerobreakup studies as most research efforts have been carried out in the limit of very low $Oh$ values \citep{guildenbecher2017characterization, jackiw2022prediction, kant2022bags}.